 Ultimately, we ran into obstacles that simply ground us down.
 The fact that any project that was requesting support through the federal eco-energy grant program had to be completed and inspected by a certain date – which was coming up fast.
 Given the late changes in what was being required by the Transportation Department, related to installing bore-holes under the street, residents became nervous about the prospect of getting part way through the process, having it stall and watching the grant deadline pass.
 The result would be having to pay an extra $10,000 per house – for the privilege of already spending a premium on the installation of these systems.
 So, we admitted defeat.

 Part of the learning for us was that the eco-energy grant program was actually focused in the wrong way.
-Rather than trying to address the challenge of GHG emissions from buildings on a one-building-at-time basis is not the best way to proceed.
-Instead, the benefits of creating district energy systems expands the benefits enormously – and, in fact, is the only viable way to actually transform the urban infrastructure of buildings that are both energy inefficient and reliant on the burning of fossil fuels.
+Rather than trying to address the challenge of GHG emissions from buildings on a one-building-at-time basis, we realized that the potential of creating district energy systems expands the benefits enormously – and, in fact, is the only viable way to actually transform the urban infrastructure of buildings that are both energy inefficient and reliant on the burning of fossil fuels.